 The payment at maturity will be based on the final level.
 Therefore, for example, if the closing level of the reference asset declined substantially as of the valuation date compared to the trade date, the payment at maturity may be significantly less than it would otherwise have been had the payment at maturity been linked to the closing levels of the reference asset prior to the valuation date.
-Although the actual level of the reference asset at maturity or at other times during the term of the notes may be higher than the final level, you will not benefit from the closing levels of the reference asset at any time other than the valuation date (except in the case of tax redemptions as described further on page P-10).
+Although the actual level of the reference asset at maturity or at other times during the term of the notes may be higher than the final level, you will not benefit from the closing levels of the reference asset at any time other than the valuation date (except in the case of tax redemptions as described further beginning on page P-35).

-If the levels of the reference asset or the reference asset constituent stocks change, the market value of your notes may not change in the same manner in the market value of your notes.
-We discuss some of the reasons for this disparity under The price at which the notes may be sold prior to maturity will depend on a number of factors and may be substantially less than the amount for which they were originally purchased below.
+If the levels of the reference asset or the reference asset constituent stocks change, the market value of your notes may not change in the same manner may be sold prior to maturity will depend on a number of factors and may be substantially less than the amount for which they were originally purchased" below.

 Your notes may trade quite differently from the performance of the reference asset or the reference asset constituent stocks.
-Changes in the levels of the reference asset or the reference asset constituent stocks may not result in a comparable change
+Changes in the levels of the reference asset or the reference asset constituent stocks may not result in a comparable change in the market value of your notes.
+We discuss some of the reasons for this disparity under "-The price at which the notes